apache/paimon/docs/content/maintenance/write-performance.md

 # Write Performance

-Performance of Table Store writers are related with the following factors.
+Performance of Paimon writers are related with the following factors.

 ## Parallelism